nf-core/rangeland/docs/usage.md

 force-level1-csd -s "LT04,LT05,LE07" -d "19840101,20061231" -c 0,70 meta/ data/ queue.txt vector/aoi.gpkg
 ```

-Note that an area-of-interest file has to be passed, see the area of interest section [Area of interest](#area-of-interest-aoi) for details.
+Note that an area-of-interest file has to be passed, see the area of interest section [area of interest](#area-of-interest-aoi) for details.
-In addition, downloading data using FORCE may require access the machine-to-machine interfaces.
+In addition, downloading data using FORCE may require access machine-to-machine interfaces.

 The satellite imagery can be given to the pipeline using: